20 June 2013

 The on-going EU-New Zealand Science and Technology and Innovation Cooperation Roadmap (2010-2013) reflects the main actions that both parties must take to strengthen their cooperation such as the identification of mutual priorities, an increase in both the volume and quality of research cooperation and dialogue, and establishing appropriate channels of information and mechanisms for cooperation at bilateral and regional level.
 Both parties agreed to deepen cooperation in targeted areas (People, FAB, ICT, Health and Industrial Technologies progammes) and to ensure a continual dialogue with other thematic areas (Environment, Energy and SSH).
 They also agreed to support enabling measures for an enhanced New Zealand-EU research collaboration, through strengthened researcher mobility (Marie Curie, IRSES and COST), dialogue platforms and information portals.

-A Sorry!
-The file that should have displayed here, review of EU-New Zealand cooperation (iscp/pdf/EU NZ Report 2013.pdf), was not where it should have been so we couldn't display it! in the field of research, assessing in particular the implementation and impact of the 'Agreement on scientific and technological cooperation between the European Community Union and the Government of New Zealand ' was performed from March to September 2013.The review was carried out by two independent experts, Dr Chantal Khan-Malek and Dr Malcolm Windsor, both appointed by the European Commission.
+A review of EU-New Zealand cooperation 1.1 MB in the field of research, assessing in particular the implementation and impact of the 'Agreement on scientific and technological cooperation between the European Community Union and the Government of New Zealand ' was performed from March to September 2013.The review was carried out by two independent experts, Dr Chantal Khan-Malek and Dr Malcolm Windsor, both appointed by the European Commission.

 The number of New Zealand participations in the 7th Framework Programme has significantly increased since the signing of the Science and Technology Cooperation Agreement in 2009.